ibraheemdev/ibraheemca/content/posts/2020-09-15-a-half-hour-to-learn-go.md

 println(err.Error()) // => "I am an error"
 ```

-If code cannot continue because of a certain error, you can violently stop execution with `panic`:
+If code cannot continue because of a certain error, you can stop execution with `panic`:

 ```go
 if err != nil {